The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

-\begin{remark} If $X$ is such that all self-homeomorphisms must act trivially on $H^3(X,\partial X;\Z/2)$, for example if $\pi_1(X)$ is cyclic, then \Cref{prop:cs_homomorphism} actually gives that the Casson-Sullivan invariant defines a group homomorphism from the pseudo-mapping class group.
-In such cases, one can combine this result with \Cref{cor:cs_dependence_ss} to obtain that the Casson-Sullivan invariant defines a group homomorphism even if we start with a smoothable $X$, i.e. without picking a smooth structure. \end{remark}
+\begin{rmk} If $X$ is such that all self-homeomorphisms must act trivially on $H^3(X,\partial X;\Z/2)$, for example if $\pi_1(X)$ is cyclic, then \zcref{prop:cs_homomorphism} actually gives that the Casson-Sullivan invariant defines a group homomorphism from the pseudo-mapping class group.
+In such cases, one can combine this result with \zcref{cor:cs_dependence_ss} to obtain that the Casson-Sullivan invariant defines a group homomorphism even if we start with a smoothable $X$, i.e.\ without picking a smooth structure. \end{rmk}